pvmoore/Blockie/docs/stats.md

 ### Model 1

-Stores one byte per voxel
+Stores one byte per voxel (8 bits are used to store the voxel type) The top 4 bits of each chunk are stored as cells (4096 cells per chunk).
+The bottom 6 bits are octrees if the cell is not air.

+Note that for some scenes the memory usage of this model is better than or similar to Model2 even though it stores 8 bits of voxel info rather than 1.
+This is because it takes advantage of the fact that a lot of octree nodes are duplicated and the optimised storage of this model allows to point to other octrees leading to a reduction in memory usage.
+This only works well for scenes that have a lot of repetition which is why it seems good some of the test scenes I am currently using which are simple.
+Other models do not have the ability to point to other octrees so this duplication is not removed.

 ### Model2

 Stores 1 bit per voxel so the voxel is either solid or air.
+The top 4 bits of each chunk are stored as cells (4096 cells per chunk).
+The bottom 6 bits are octrees if the cell is not air

 ### Model3

-Stores 1 bit per voxel so the voxel is either solid or air.
+The same as Model2 but uses 5 bits for the root rather than 4.
+The top 5 bits of each chunk are stored as cells (32768 cells per chunk).
+The bottom 5 bits are octrees if the cell is not air

 ## GPU Memory Usage (MB)